googleforgames/quilkin/docs/extensions/filters/capture_bytes.md

 # CaptureBytes

-The `CaptureBytes` filter's job is to find a series of bytes within a packet, and capture it into [Filter invocation values]`(TODO: add link to filter invocation docs)`, so that it can be utilised by filters further down the chain.
+The `CaptureBytes` filter's job is to find a series of bytes within a packet, and capture it into [Filter dynamic metadata]`(TODO: add link to dynamic metadata docs)`, so that it can be utilised by filters further down the chain.

 This is often used as a way of retrieving authentication tokens from a packet, and used in combination with